pac91man/CARR-Architecture-Manifesto/CARR_Manifesto_en.md

 The CARR architecture offers an alternative perspective for organizing Linux systems, with an emphasis on modularity and isolation.
 By utilizing clear compartmentalization principles, this architecture could address some current challenges and open new opportunities for the evolution of the Linux ecosystem.
 By presenting this vision, we invite the Linux community to explore CARR concepts and evaluate potential benefits in the context of current and future needs of users and developers.

+I have laid the groundwork for the CARR vision, an architecture I believe solves fundamental problems in Linux system organization.
+As a visionary, not a software expert, I appeal to the community: let's build the technical implementation of CARR together!
+I am open to the simplest and most efficient solutions (KISS principle) that can make CARR a viable alternative for future Linux distributions.